UMSKT/writeups/BINK.md

 | `0x0018` | Evaluation Period (in days)       |
 | `0x001C` | Signature Length                  |
 | `0x0020` | Signature                         |

+In versions with the updated PIDGEN table (see below), this table was moved from DPCDLL.DLL to LICDLL.DLL.

 The license types are as follows: